thillRobot/matlab_workshop/README.md

 ## MATLAB Installation
 Tennessee Tech has provided a lisence to install MATLAB, free of charge, on your personal computer.
 This requires a valid tntech.edu email address for regristration.

-- __OS Requirements__: Linux, Windows, and Macintosh and suppported.
+- __OS Requirements__: Linux, Windows, and Macintosh and supported.
 Choose the appropriate OS during the download process.

 - __Storage Requirements__: This is a very large download.
 If you unselect the extra packages when given the option during the installation, this will reduce the size of the download and required storage space.
 If you do not have space for the installation, see the Alternative Options below.